Code-Institute-Submissions/johnston9-ms2-apis/README.md

 </p>

 - The error response was also tested and responded correctly with "error" set in data box on incorrect input and "network error" for network errors.
+- The Gemini Exchange in the exchange fetch feature on the cryptocurrency page does not support the Ripple coin so I set it's return to N/A.

 <p align="center">
 <img src="documentation/readme-images/priceer.png" width="90%">
 </p>

-- The emailjs error handling function was tested successfully printing "Message sent" if succussful and "Error Please Resend" if failed in box.
+- The email.js error handling function was tested successfully printing "Message sent" if succussful and "Error Please Resend" if failed in box.